svenkat86/RV_Arduino/README.md

 # RV_Arduino
-Arduino Library For Irrigation Project
+Arduino Code For Irrigation Project

-Download as a repository inside the documents\arduino folder.
+Download as a repository inside the documents\arduino folder. libraries has the reusable components